danleh/wasabi/instrumentation-design/design.md

 ## Possible Analyses / Use-Cases for Instrumentation

-*Simple* ones, i.e., analysis itself is well known
+*Simple* ones, implement first

 - instruction counting: which instruction is executed how often
 	1. per whole module (simplest case)
 	2. per function
 - basic block counting / coverage
 	* needs some control-flow analysis
-- taint analysis
-	* simplest version: just 1 bit, "tainted" or not
-	* needs "shadow values", i.e., associated meta information for each memory "cell" (byte?)
-	* needs "shadow execution", i.e., computation on this meta information, invoked when computation on actual values happens
-- memory access tracing
-	* record address of each read/write
-	* show regions that are never accessed (maybe as an image?) -> should have not been allocated?
-	* show regions that are accessed very often -> potential for optimization?
 - call counting
 	1. which function is called how often
 		* need to handle direct and indirect calls
 	2. from which other function (build flame graph?)
 - null/empty instrumentation: run instrumentation framework but do no user analysis

-Known but not as simple to implement:

-- general time profiling: which function is executed how long, flamegraph?
-	* precise (actually measure time) vs. sampling (periodically observe which is currently executing, is this possible in WASM?)
+Not as simple, but still well understood, implement next:

-- fault injection: flip bits/change bytes in WASM memory
+- memory access tracing
-- concolic execution (?)
-- track origin of null values: when null value is read, where was it written from?
+	* record address of each read/write
+	* show regions that are never accessed (maybe as an image?) -> should have not been allocated?
+	* show regions that are accessed very often -> potential for optimization?
+- taint analysis
+	* simplest version: just 1 bit, "tainted" or not
+	* needs "shadow values", i.e., associated meta information for each memory "cell" (byte?)
+	* needs "shadow execution", i.e., computation on this meta information, invoked when computation on actual values happens

 New analyses, possibly *specific to WebAssembly*: